10.2 Using the Information in this Chapter

 The different line styles in the S/N figures delineate regions where different sources of noise dominate.
 A particular source of noise (read noise for example) is presumed to dominate if it contributes more than half the total noise in the observations.

 The point- and extended-source S/N figures are shown for average and low sky levels.
+The calculations do not take into account any potential losses due to imperfect CTE.
 For point sources, an aperture size of 5 × 5 pixel2 is used for the WFC, 9 × 9 pixel2 for HRC, and 15 × 15 pixel2 for the SBC S/N evaluation.
 For extended sources, a 1 arcsecond2 aperture is used.
 For the CCD, the readnoise is computed assuming a number of readouts NREAD

 = integer (t/1000 seconds), where t is the exposure time, with a minimum NREAD